AGM 10 July

-It's all thanks to the efforts of the bikers, hikers, supporters and organisers and even exceeds last year's magnificent sum raised.
+It's all thanks to the efforts of the bikers, hikers, supporters and organisers and exceeds last year's magnificent sum.

-All the sponsor money is shared with half going to the participants' local churches and the remainder to the Trust to give out in grants.
+All sponsor money is shared with half going to participants' local churches and the remainder to the Trust to give out in grants.

 The Trust is seeking to appoint a Trustee who will serve as Honorary Treasurer to the Trust.